 Series B in 2009

-Digital Reef, Inc. provides scalable and open platform for eDiscovery services and digital information governance applications.
-It helps meet the needs of corporate and law firm clients to significantly lower costs, mitigate risks, and reduce time associated with the handling and processing of high volumes of electronically stored information (ESI) in the wake of eDiscovery.
+Digital Reef, Inc. offers a scalable and open platform designed for eDiscovery services and digital information governance applications.
+The company focuses on assisting corporate and law firm clients in managing high volumes of electronically stored information (ESI).
+By leveraging its platform, Digital Reef aims to lower costs, mitigate risks, and reduce the time required for handling and processing ESI, particularly in the context of eDiscovery.

 PeerApp